 5 – Seals or Cracks around Baths, Showers & Sinks

 As you might expect, we find a lot of water leak causes that are around baths, sinks or showers.
 This can be caused by various things but often its from a problem with a seal around them (often silicone) breaking down over time, from a connection / pipe or even from a hairline crack (which are hard to see).
-For more on this, a good example is a shower leaking through ceilings, which as you will see can be caused by several things.

 As we said above with other slow leaks, this can go unnoticed for a long time.
 The water can absorb into the structure surrounding it (wood, plaster or concrete) and largely go unseen for a while.